-- Roseate Tern Critical Habitat at East Light: - In order to protect critical habitat for endangered Roseate Terns, this Zone I designation will be in effect from the time Roseate Terns arrive to nest until they leave (May 1 to August 31).
-These dates may change if ongoing monitoring indicates that the arrival/departure dates for terns is changing.
-Outside of the nesting period, this area will be Zone II. - Freshwater Ponds: - There are several freshwater ponds on Sable Island that are essential to maintaining the island's current biodiversity.
+Roseate Tern Critical Habitat at East Light: In order to protect critical habitat for endangered roseate terns, this Zone I designation will be in effect from the time roseate terms arrive to nest until they leave (May 1 to August 31).
+These dates may change if ongoing monitoring indicates that the arrival/departure dates for terms is changing.
+Outside of the nesting period, this area will be Zone II.

+Freshwater Ponds:

+There are several freshwater ponds on Sable I sland that are essential to maintaining the island's current biodiversity.
 The number and total surface area of freshwater ponds have decreased through time.
-All freshwater pond ecosystems including a 5 metre buffer around the pond edge are designated Zone I areas.
+All freshwater pond ecosystems, including a 5 metre buffer to protect sensitive pond edge vegetation, are designated Zone I areas.